3.9. Secure Development Guidelines

 ENABLE_STACK_PROTECTORbuild flag can be used to identify buffer overflows.

 Wbuild flag can be used to enable a number of compiler warning options to detect potentially incorrect code.
+TF-A is tested with

 Copyright (c) 2019-2020, Arm Limited.
 All rights reserved.